d2s/Documentation/docs/HowtoUseRsyncOSX.md

 - `~/Documents/Rsync/MacID/configRsync.plist`
   - `~/` is user home directory
-  - `MacID` is the Mac Serial Number and is automatically set by RsyncOSX
+  - `MacID` is the Mac serial number and is automatically set by RsyncOSX

 If _profile_ is used: